p-adic functoriality for inner forms of unitary groups in three variables: Acknowledgements

-\textbf{Acknowledgements.} I would like to thank Kevin Buzzard for suggesting that I think about this topic.
-I would like to thank him and Paul-James White for many helpful conversations and their comments on an earlier draft of this paper.
-I am very grateful to Sug Woo Shin for helpful correspondence and in particular for explaining the arguments needed for the multiplicity statement in section 2.
-Moreover I thank Christian Johansson for many helpful conversations.
-I would like to thank Imperial College for providing a Roth Studentship and EPSRC for their financial support of my doctoral studies.
+I thank Kevin Buzzard for suggesting that I think about this topic.
+I thank him and Paul-James White for many helpful conversations and their comments on an earlier draft of this paper.
+I am very grateful to Sug Woo Shin for helpful correspondence and in particular for explaining the arguments needed for the multiplicity statement in Section 2.
+I thank Christian Johansson for many helpful conversations.
+Moreover I would to like to thank the anonymous referee for many helpful comments.

+I thank Imperial College for providing a Roth Studentship and EPSRC for their financial support of my doctoral studies.

 \textbf{Notation.} All division algebras occurring in this paper will be central simple algebras.